I am Dr Katrina Navickas, a historian of popular protest and public space in England

-This project is in part funded by a British Academy Mid-Career Fellowship, 2018-19.
+This project on the history of public space is in part funded by a British Academy Mid-Career Fellowship, 2018-19.

 - Protest and the Politics of Space and Place, 1789-1848 (Manchester University Press, 2016) – see its accompanying website http://protesthistory.org.uk